TomMunoz3772/electroacPy/README.md

 # Documentation

-The PDF serves as documentation, no automatic doc was generated.
+Waiting for documentation.
+For now, please refer to the examples.

 # Contributing

-If you encounter any issues or have suggestions for improvements, please feel free to contribute!
-You can submit issues, pull requests, or even share your usage examples in the ElectroacPy GitHub repository.
+If you encounter any issues or have suggestions for improvements, please feel free to fork and contribute.
+You can submit issues, pull requests, or even share your usage examples.

 # Acknowledgments